Hotwrist/Hotwrist/README.md

 ### Hi! 👋
 This is John Ebinyi Odey aka Hotwrist | Redhound.
-I am a computer programmer (Python, Ruby, C/C++ Intel x86 Assembly), Certified Cybersecurity Technician, Web Application Penetration Tester, and a Bug Bounty Hunter.
+I am a computer programmer, Certified Cybersecurity Technician, Web Application Penetration Tester, and a Bug Bounty Hunter.

 - 🔭 I’m currently working in the area of Cybersecurity - Bug Bounty Hunting, Web Application Security and Malware Analysis...